codatio/codat-docs/docs/bank-feeds/create-account.md

 Within Bank Feeds API, a company represents your SMB customer that wishes to export their transactions from your application to their accounting software.

 Use the [Create company](/bank-feeds-api#/operations/create-company) endpoint to represent your customer in Codat.
-Make sure to store the company ID as you will use it to establish a connection to an accounting platform.
+Make sure to store the company ID as you will use it to establish a connection to an accounting software.

 <Tabs>